quicwg/base-drafts/draft-ietf-quic-http.md

 This document defines a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on the design of HTTP/2.
-While delegating stream management and flow control issues to QUIC, a similar binary framing is used on each stream.
+While delegating stream lifetime and flow control issues to QUIC, a similar binary framing is used on each stream.
 Some HTTP/2 features are subsumed by QUIC, while other features are implemented atop QUIC.